jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/pedals/usb.rst

    compatible.
 Some pedals only support "hid".

-If your foot pedals are HID compatible only, please reach out to the dVRK developpers, we might be able to add support.
+If your foot pedals are HID compatible only, please reach out to the dVRK developers, we might be able to add support.

 Compilation
 -----------